 Instructions

-- Start with a good quality flank steak about 1 ½ pounds—trim if needed.
+- Start 1 ½ pounds of good quality flank steak—trim if needed.

 - Prep vegetables.
 One green and red pepper cut into strips.
 One medium onion cut into slices.

-- In a 1-gallon zip-lock bag, combine the juice of two limes, 4 tablespoons olive oil, 4 cloves crushed garlic, 1 teaspoon coarse salt, 1 ½ teaspoon cumin.
-Mix well and add the cut veggies and the flank steak.
-Refrigerate for 3 hours or more.
+- In a 1-gallon zip-lock bag, add the flank steak and vegetables.
+Then add the juice of two limes, 4 tablespoons olive oil, 4 cloves crushed garlic, 1 teaspoon coarse salt, and 1 ½ teaspoon cumin.
+Refrigerate and marinate for 3 hours or more.

 - As soon as the meat is started, add the vegetables and the remaining marinade to the preheated pan.
 You will cook the meat at about 4 minutes per side until an internal temperature of 130° and stir the veggies every few minutes.
-Cook the vegetables until browning about 10 minutes total.
+Cook the vegetables until browning—about 10 minutes.

-- When the meat is done, allow to rest for 5 minutes before cutting across grain into thin slices.
+- When the meat is done, rest for 5 minutes before cutting across the grain into thin slices.

 - Serve on tortillas with the vegetables and trimmings.